laksh-g/xrcapstone/week3.md

-# Weeks 3 -
+# Week 3 - Project pitch, PRD, project setup

 ## What we have accomplished

 - Johnathon: Imported new purchased kitchen assets, created new temperature and cooking scripts for dish components, and began work on prefab interactivity with the new assets.
-- Katherine:
+- Katherine: Finalized MVP and target product, imported color change cooking script, and researched how to implement UI for object information.
 - Laksh:
 - Hritik: